RasmusAU/GITHUB_ID-PHBS_MLF_2018/README.md

 ## Data processing
 * Drop the meaningless columns
- * Dropping non-numeric columns that are not useful.
+ * Dropping missing values for non-numeric columns that are not useful.
 E.g. director name, actors names.
 * Deal with the NAN in data
   * I use mean imputation to estimate the missing values for the features where it makes sense.
 Mean imputation is a common interpolation technique, where I replace the missing values (NAN) with the mean value of the entire feature column.
 This is done to minimize the loss of information, and an alternative instead of dropping observations.
   * E.g. If the year of the movie's release is missing, then I drop the observation, since it does not makes sense to estimate this year based on other movies.